EKI-Projekt/uc-aom/README.md

 [[_TOC_]]

-## Maintainers

-This project is currently maintained by:

-- Michael Brockmeyer
-- Felix Aldenburg

-Please contact the persons above for merge requests or any questions regarding this repository.

 ## Prerequisites in production
 - Install and start [SWUpdate](https://sbabic.github.io/swupdate/swupdate.html) to install apps via a swu file.
 - Install and start Nginx as a reverse proxy to integrate app web UIs.